igwgames/nes-starter-kit/README.md

 ## **Work in progress!!**

 Fair warning, this project is extremely work in progress.
-This readme tries to outline the end product, but please be warned **this is not anywhere near a finished product yet**.
+This readme tries to outline the end product, but please be warned **this is not anywhere near a finished project yet**.
+Imagine this like the "Under Construction" pages on Tripod and Geocities back in the day ;)

-That said, if you decide to check this out and have thoughts, feel free to share.
-It probably won't even do anything yet, but if you have specific desires around it, share away.
+That said, if you decide to check this out and have thoughts, please share them.
+You are welcome to open an issue or PR, or even just send me a Tweet/DM.
+You can help shape the outcome of this project.

 ## What is this?